Here are some notable features:

 🔋 Full-blown database in the browser

-SQLime is backed by the latest version of SQLite, provided by an excellent sql.js project.
+SQLime is backed by the latest version of SQLite via the WASM project.
 It provides a full-featured SQL implementation, including indexes, triggers, views, transactions, CTEs, window functions and execution plans.

 🔌 Connect any data source

 Connect any local or remote SQLite database.
 Both files and URLs are supported.
 For example, try loading the Employees database from the GitHub repo.